7imbitz/Tripwire/README.md

 ]
 ```

-If any of these keywords are detected in the modified response, the request is flagged as "Possible(?)".
+If any of these keywords are detected in the modified response, the request is flagged as "Possible".
 User can
 dynamically set the SQL Error Signature in the Configuration tab.

 # 🚫 Requests Ignored by Tripwire